telerik/ajax-docs/api/server/Telerik.Web.UI/RadSchedulerRecurrenceEditor.md

 Gets the localization.

+###  LocalizationPath `IRecurrenceEditorStrings`

+Gets or sets a value indicating where RadSchedulerRecurrenceEditor will look for its .resx localization files.

 ###  SharedCalendar `RadCalendar`

 Gets or sets the reference to the calendar that will be used for picking dates.